#1 - Bad Eating Habits

 A. He heals you through His Word.

-Mt.8: 8 "..Lord.. speak only your word and my servant will be healed" - Centurion
+As the Centurion said in Matthew 8:8, "..Lord.. speak only your word and my servant will be healed."

 God's word sheds the light of truth on our bad habits; it guides us into right conduct and living; it comforts our hearts and convicts our consciences.
 His word fills the void left by the elimination of the bad habit.
 If not, it will only be replaced by another bad habit à Smoking à Overeating.
 This is why regular worship, Bible study and reading leads to a lifestyle that contains less bad habits.